websockets/ws/README.md

 function heartbeat() {
   clearTimeout(this.pingTimeout);

+  // Use `WebSocket.terminate()`, which immediately destroys the connection,
+  // instead of `WebSocket.close()`, which waits for close timer.
-  // Use `WebSocket#terminate()` and not `WebSocket#close()`.
-Delay should be
-  // equal to the interval at which your server sends out pings plus a
+  // Delay should be equal to the interval at which your server sends out pings
-  // conservative assumption of the latency. this.pingTimeout = setTimeout(() => {
+  // plus a conservative assumption of the latency. this.pingTimeout = setTimeout(() => {
     this.terminate();
   }, 30000 + 1000);